InteractiveAdvertisingBureau/openrtb2.x/implementation.md

 ## 7.13 - Using genres and gtax attributes <a name="genre"></a>

 ### 7.13.1 Summary
 Today, the genre of a CTV program is sent using the free text <code>genre</code> attribute in OpenRTB.
 Because it is free text, sellers often pass their own internal naming conventions or long comma separated arrays.
 This makes it difficult for buyers and DSPs to programmatically utilize genre information for targeting, reporting, and forecasting use cases.

-Content Taxonomy 3.1 was designed to help with this.
-However, we have not seen large adoption of the content category taxonomy for CTV.
-This is partly because the content category taxonomy is omnichannel in nature.
-It is much larger and more complex than what is typically required for CTV content genre targeting.

-The Genre list that we have created is intended to ease the use of the content taxonomy for CTV/OTT genres.
+IAB Tech Lab's Content Taxonomy 3.1 was designed to help with this.
+However, because the full taxonomy is much larger and more complex than what is typically required for CTV content genre targeting, a sub-set of the full taxonomy called the [CTV Genre](https://github.com/InteractiveAdvertisingBureau/Taxonomies/blob/develop/Taxonomy%20Mappings/CTV%20Genre%20Mapping.tsv) list that we have created is intended to ease the use of the content taxonomy for CTV/OTT genres.
 The genres list is intended to be utilized by sellers to declare the type of CTV content and by contextually focused buyers to understand and target based on genre signals.

-The new genre list is a subset of Content Taxonomy 3.1, while using two new attributes <code>genres</code> and <code>gtax</code>.
+The new genre list is a subset of Content Taxonomy 3.1, to be used alongside the <code>genres</code> and <code>gtax</code> in [Object: Content](#objectcontent) .
 These new attributes are intended to streamline implementation of CTV genre targeting and avoid integration errors by declaring genres in a distinct attribute with a smaller designated section of the taxonomy.

 For publishers and SSPs, this document provides guidance on how to send content genre signals to increase demand from contextual focused buyers.
 For DSPs and buyers, this document provides guidance on how to take action on content genre signals when declared by sellers in the bid stream.